FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 		- Thank them again; tell them about your CMF and if you could arrange another phone call or coffee
 	- **When you meet . . .**
 		- Thank them; reiterate your strategy
-		- Ask the Golden Question again, but a different one: _<font color="#f79646">“If this were your Candidate-Market Fit, how would you approach finding such a job if you were in my shoes?”</font>_
+		- Ask the Golden Question again, but a different one: _<span style="color:#AA4A44">“If this were your Candidate-Market Fit, how would you approach finding such a job if you were in my shoes?”</span>_
 	- **Be curious and open-minded**
 		- Ask follow-up questions to better understand their answers.
 Peel the onion a bit.
 		- Don’t ask questions to drive agreement.
 Ask questions to understand what they’re suggesting.